AdiMM1/Ex2/README.md

 # Ex2

-Written by Adi Finkelman and Adi Miller
+Written by Adi Finkelman and Adi Miller.

 Introduction
 In this project we performed object programming of a weighted directed graph.
 The project consist 5 classes, 3 interfaces and 3 test class.